Mohan Singh (military officer): Military career

-Gen. Mohan Singh passed secondary school and enlisted the 14th Punjab Regiment of the British Indian Army in 1927.
+Gen. Mohan Singh passed secondary school and enlisted in the 14th Punjab Regiment of the British Indian Army in 1927.
 After the completion of his recruit training at Hrozpur, he was posted to the 2nd Battalion of the Regiment, then serving in the North-West Frontier Province.
-He was selected as a potential officer in 1931, and after six months' training in Kitchener College, Nowgong (Madhya Pradesh), and another two and a half years in the Indian Military Academy, Dehradun, he received his commission 1 February 1935 and was posted for a year to a British Army unit, the 2nd battalion Border Regiment.
+He was selected as a potential officer in 1931, and after six months' training in Kitchener College, Nowgong (Madhya Pradesh), and another two and a half years in the Indian Military Academy, Dehradun, he received his commission 1 February 1935, and was posted for a year to a British Army unit, the 2nd battalion Border Regiment.
 He was then posted to 1st Battalion, 14th Punjab Regiment on 24 February 1936, which at that time happened to be stationed at Jhelum.

 Mohan Singh had been promoted temporary Captain when his battalion was earmarked for operational service in the Far East.
-The battalion was still carrying out intensive training at Secunderabad when he married, in December 1940, Jasvant Kaur, sister of a brother officer.
+The battalion was still carrying out intensive training at Secunderabad in December 1940 when he married Jasvant Kaur, the sister of a fellow officer.
 He left for Malaya with his unit on 4 March 1941.

 Second World War

-Japan entered the War with her surprise attack on the American air base at Pearl Harbor, Hawaii, on 7 December 1941 and overran the entire South East Asia within a few weeks.
-The Japanese Imperial General Headquarters in October set up the Fujiwara Kikan, or the F-kikan, in Bangkok, Headed by the Major Fujiwara Iwaichi, chief of intelligence of the 15th army.
+Japan entered the War with her surprise attack on the American Naval base at Pearl Harbor, Hawaii, on 7 December 1941 and overran Southeast Asia within a few weeks.
+The Japanese Imperial General Headquarters in October set up the Fujiwara Kikan, or the F-kikan, in Bangkok, headed by Major Fujiwara Iwaichi, chief of intelligence of the 15th army.
 Tasked with intelligence gathering and contacting the Indian independence movement, the overseas Chinese, and the Malayan Sultan with the aim of encouraging friendship and cooperation with Japan, Fujiwara's staff included five commissioned officers and two Hindi-speaking interpreters.
 His initial contact was with Giani Pritam Singh.
 Pritam Singh was a leader of such an organisation.
-He and Major Fujihara, a Japanese officer, requested Mohan Singh to form an Indian Army comprising the captured Indian soldiers.
-Mohan Singh hesitated but ultimately agreed.
+He and Major Fujihara, a Japanese officer, requested Mohan Singh to form an Indian Army comprising captured Indian soldiers.
+Mohan Singh hesitated, but ultimately agreed.
 Fujihara handed over about 40,000 Indian soldiers, who had surrendered to him, to Mohan Singh.
 This was the initial step towards the formation of the first Indian National Army (INA).